czczc/wire-cell-tutorial/workflow.md

 setup wirecell DEVEL -q e17:prof wcdo-wirecell-path default
 ```
-The last two lines are necessary re-setup the wirecell UPS product to have the correct `LD_LIBRARY_PATH` and to reset the `WIRECELL_PATH`.
+The last two lines are necessary to re-setup the wirecell UPS product to have the correct `LD_LIBRARY_PATH` and to reset the `WIRECELL_PATH`.
 Now test with:
 ```bash
 ./wcb -p --alltests
 ```